 As Accounting Officer, I have responsibility for maintaining a sound system of internal control.
-To develop and maintain the system, I consider the input of the Management Team and internal auditors, and comments made by the Auditor General for Wales in his management letter and other reports.
+To develop and maintain the system I consider the input of the Management Team and internal auditors, and comments made by the Auditor General for Wales in his management letter and other reports.

 The internal audit programme aims to provide independent and objective assurance in terms of risk management, controls and governance.
 The assurance that the internal audit provides is a key element of the governance framework and one of the key sources of assurance required by the Commissioner and the Audit and Risk Committee.

 During the year, the following areas of work were examined, which were included in the annual internal audit plan for 2022-23.
 Reports were received, including recommendations on how further improvements could be made to the system of internal control.

-Area Report type Level of assurance Number of recommendations Business Continuity - appointment of a new Commissioner - transition Assurance Substantial 1 arrangements Data Protection Compliance Reasonable 4 Office Use and Agile Working Assurance Reasonable 3 Strategic Planning Assurance Substantial 3 ICT - Cyber Security Assurance Reasonable 5 Key Financial Control Assurance Substantial 0 Follow-up of Business Continuity recommendations Assurance Reasonable 7
+Area Report Type Level of Assurance Number of Recommendations Business Continuity - Appointment of new Commissioner - Transition Arrangements Assurance Substantial 1 Data Protection Compliance Reasonable 4 Office Use and Agile Working Assurance Reasonable 3 Strategic Planning Assurance Substantial 3 ICT - Cyber Security Assurance Reasonable 5 Key Financial Controls Assurance Substantial 0 Follow-up of Business Continuity Recommendations Assurance Reasonable 7